 You should take gas meter readings regularly because it allows you to see what your gas usage actually is.
 This means that you will be able to try and use your gas more efficiently and, by doing so, you will be able to cut down on your energy bills.

-By taking your gas meter readings regularly, it also allows you to be better placed to see if you could be saving money on your gas by switching to a cheaper supplier.
+By taking your gas meter readings regularly, it also allows you to be better placed to see if you could be saving money on your gas by switching energy to a cheaper supplier.

 Your gas supplier will need you to take gas meter readings because they allow your energy company to give you more accurate bills.